Cecilia Reyes: Neverland

-Later, she was seen as a prisoner at a mutant concentration camp run by the Weapon X program, called Neverland.
+Later, she was seen as a prisoner at Neverland, a mutant concentration camp run by the Weapon X program.
 There she attempted to use her medical expertise to help out the other prisoners.
 She was apparently killed off panel when a brainwashed Agent Zero destroyed the camp, and her death was later confirmed in the letter column of New Excalibur #1.
 Mike Marts contradicted this in an interview on uncannyxmen.net, stating that if Cecilia would be dead they would show it on panel, and therefore Cecilia was not yet considered deceased at that time.

 In X-Men: The 198 Files, it has been revealed that Cecilia's older non-mutant brother, Colonel Miguel Reyes, had been assigned to head O*N*E security on the Xavier School grounds, with the purpose of finding out the fate of his sister.

 Return

 After M-Day and her escape from Neverland, Cecilia volunteers at local homeless shelters as well as working out of her apartment.
 According to Bobby Soul, she works off the record and under the table.
 The NYX teenagers bring an injured Tatiana to her for help.
 During their visit to her apartment she does not reveal to the teens that she used to be an X-Man.
 After treating Tatiana, she offers them a place to rest while she goes out for a few hours.
 Unaware Kiden Nixon is following her, she calls up Beast to ask a favor.
 Later when Cecilia returns with groceries, she finds the teens have left.

 Sometime after these events, Cecilia moves to the X-Men's new base of operations; Utopia.
 When Magneto decides to bring back Shadowcat as a good will gesture, Cyclops asks specifically for her to help treat him of any injuries he might have suffered.